vdaas/vald/docs/user-guides/backup-configuration.md

 <div class="notice">
 The CoW is an option to update the backup file safely.<BR>
-The backup file may be corrupted, and the Vald Agent pod may not restore from backup files when the Vald Agent pod terminates during saveIndex without CoW is not be enabled.<BR>
+The backup file may be corrupted, and the Vald Agent pod may not be able to restore from backup files when the Vald Agent pod terminates during the save index function without CoW is not be enabled.<BR>
 On the other hand, when CoW is enabled, the Vald Agent pod can restore the data from one generation ago.
 </div>